The Past and the Future is Antimicrobial Silver

 Even when exposure to silver was prolonged, the researchers did not find that the bacteria became resistant to the treatment.
 In fact, they proposed that silver-based therapies may be preferable to antibiotics when treating such superficial infections.
 This conclusion lends further support to claims made in the 2011 Wounds International support, which found that antimicrobial silver carries a lower risk of bacterial resistance.
 Since over-prescribed antibiotic drugs are quickly becoming less effective due to the evolution of bacteria, this news about antimicrobial silver suggests we should be focusing more research on the potential worth of silver-based interventions.

 Our favorite topical silver ointment is a non-toxic, safe, and effective alternative to Neosporin and other triple antibiotic ointments.
 It has proven itself against UTI, cold sores, rashes, countless topical infections and even scorpio stings.
-The newest and most sophisticated entrant is Silver Surfer, a 4,000 PPM chelated silver concentrate, a patented formulation that due to protein binding mechanism has 100-200 higher bioavailability than any regular colloidal silver product in the market, and is small enough to carry anywhere.
+The newest and most sophisticated entrant is Silver Excelsior, a 4,000 PPM chelated silver concentrate, a patented formulation that due to protein binding mechanism has 100-200 higher bioavailability than any regular colloidal silver product in the market, and is small enough to carry anywhere.
 You can use it internally or mix a drop or two with for example aloe vera, and create the most potent antimicrobial ointment on the market in a snap.

 Antimicrobial Silver and Infection